denysdovhan/smart-home/docs/home-assistant/custom-extensions.md

 - [HACS (Home Assistant Community Store)](//hacs.xyz) — A store for easier management of `custom_components`.
 - [Xiaomi Mi Air Purifier, Air Humidifier, Air Fresh and Pedestal Fan Integration](https://github.com/syssi/xiaomi_airpurifier) — This is a custom component for a home assistant to integrate my Mijia Smart Sterilization Humidifier (`deerma.humidifier.mjjsq`), which is not supported by built-in integration.
-- [SamsungTV Tizen](https://github.com/jaruba/ha-samsungtv-tizen) — Built in integration is very limited.
+- [SamsungTV Tizen](https://github.com/jaruba/ha-samsungtv-tizen) — Built-in integration is very limited.
 It's a modified version of the built-in `samsungtv` integration with some extra features.
 - [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor) — This custom integration provides a way to present a live view of a map for a Xiaomi (and Roborock) vacuums.
 - [Circadian Lighting](https://github.com/claytonjn/hass-circadian_lighting) — Circadian Lighting slowly synchronizes your color-changing lights with the regular naturally occurring color temperature of the sky throughout the day.
 This gives your environment a more natural feel, with cooler hues during the midday and warmer tints near twilight and dawn.
 Built-in `flux` integration is very limited and bold.
 - [Car Wash](https://github.com/Limych/ha-car_wash) — This component checks the weather forecast for several days in advance and concludes whether it is worth washing the car now.
+- [Snowtire](https://github.com/Limych/ha-snowtire) — This component checks the weather forecast for several days in advance and concludes whether it is time to change car tires from summer to winter and vice versa.